miykael/atlasreader/paper/paper.md

 regions does a ROI extent, is a new feature that is not available in any other, comparable neuroimaging software package.

-Executing AtlasReader on an MRI image will lead to the creation of the following four outputs:
+Executing AtlasReader on an MRI image will create the following four outputs:

-1. An **overview figure** showing the ROIs throughout the whole brain at once (Figure 1).
+1. An **overview figure** showing the ROIs throughout the whole brain at once (Fig. 1).
-2. For each ROI, an **informative figure** showing the sagittal, coronal and transversal plane centered on the main peak of the ROI (Figure 2).
+2. For each ROI, an **informative figure** showing the sagittal, coronal and transversal plane centered on the main peak of the ROI (Fig. 2).
-3. A **table** containing relevant information about the main **peaks** in each ROI (Table 1).
+3. A **table** containing relevant information about the main **peaks** in each ROI (Fig. 3).
-4. A **table** containing relevant information about the **cluster extent** of each ROI (Table 2).
+4. A **table** containing relevant information about the **cluster extent** of each ROI (Fig. 4).

 Users have many parameters available to guide the creation of these outputs.
 For example, with `cluster_extent` a user can specify the minimum number of